prescottwhite/112-prog3/README.md

 # 112-prog3
-This is a Python interpreter for a made-up language called Tiny Language.\n
+This is a Python interpreter for a made-up language called Tiny Language.

-Created by:\n
+### Created by:

-Prescott White\n
+Prescott White

-Computer Science, B.S.\n
-University of California, Santa Cruz
+Computer Science, B.S.  **|**  University of California, Santa Cruz